kanehekili/VideoCut/src/ffmpeg/readme.txt

  Will not work if there are not even numbers of timestamps- so always tuples.

  Still working on a more precise way to cut - but this is the fastest way to cut films.
- Tested with mp2 and mp4 vp8 and more.
+ Tested with mp2 and mp4 vp8 vc1 and more.
 Mainly used TS streams that have been converted into PS streams.

- MKV with VC1 codec do not have any PTS timestamps, which makes syncing with audio difficult...